 Sources of information

-(Added 28 May 2020) Only households in flat blocks may use their block garden areas and all Estate residents may use open Estate areas.
+(Updated from 4 July 2020) Only households in flat blocks may use their block garden areas and all Estate residents may use open Estate areas.
 Households must keep 2 metres apart and 2 metres away from buildings where others reside.
 Residents may allow one other household to visit their home and the open Estate areas, so long as households keep 2 metres apart, do not touch the same objects, do not impact use by residents and they may be asked to leave to allow resident use.
 Residents living alone may 'bubble' with one other household (always the same one) without distancing.
 You may meet one other adult in a public place outdoors keeping 2 metres apart but you may not do this on the Estate as it is private.

 Owner work on the Estate

 (Added 26 May 2020, updated 4 July 2020 and planned to be relaxed from 1 August 2020) As restrictions are eased and more businesses are allowed to operate, the Management Company has started receiving requests for the consent that is necessary under the lease to allow alterations to flats.
 The Directors have investigated and identified policies necessary to comply with the law, Government restrictions and protect other residents regarding coronavirus, who may be clinically very vulnerable and shielding.
 In addition to the usual conditions of consent for the type of work concerned, additional conditions related to coronavirus are being set in line with restrictions at the time.

 In view of the potential severity of consequences if these conditions are breached and people are put at risk, the Management Company would not be able to issue warnings if work caused a danger.
 It would need to instruct its solicitor to act immediately to bring the risk to an end.
 Under the terms of the property legal agreements, the property owner would be liable for the costs of this.
 If you carry out work, you must ensure it is lawful, complies with current Government regulations, maintains safety for other people at all times and has any consent required.
 This also applies to houses, which do not require consent for work.